WayfaringBloke/dnd/writing/pub/World.md

 ### Mountains
 Makes for a beautiful view from the city,
 Occupied by Tuy faction, highly militarised.
 Traditionalists focused on liberty.
-Contains cobalt mines which the Trun security for.
+Contains cobalt mines which the Tuy run security for.

 ### Exclusion Zone
 All knowledge of the exclusion zone is destroyed immediately with extreme prejudice.
 Only thing known is that the closer you get to the border the more radioactive things get.